unimarkup/specification/Frontend_Reference.md

 ## Caption

-It is possible to set a caption at the end of an atomic or enclosed block element.
+It is possible to set a caption at the end of an atomic or enclosed block element except headings.
 A caption may only have one paragraph.
 To set a caption to a block, set `+++` on a new line immediately after the block end.
-To close the caption, set `+++` at the next new line.
+To close the caption, set `+++` at a new line after the caption paragraph.
 A blank line must follow a caption.

 **Usage:**